 Greenah View is a spacious period three-bedroom cottage in the quiet farming village of Uldale - where rush hour is the daily passage of cows to and from the nearby milking shed.
 Mae's tearoom is at one end of the village while the well-known Snooty Fox dining pub is at the other.
 A few yards further on, the children's play area includes a free tennis court.
 Uldale makes an ideal base for exploring the beautiful but uncrowded northern lakes - Bassenthwaite, Derwentwater, Buttermere - around Keswick.

-Greenah View sleeps up to five or six, is available all year round, and rents from as low as £420 per week out of season up to a maximum of £690 (£720 for the New Year week).
-The turn-around day is Saturday.
+Greenah View sleeps up to five or six, is available all year round, and typically rents from as low as £500 per week out of season up to a possible maximum of over £800 for the New Year week.
+The turn-around day is Friday.
 To know more, click the picture-links above, or go straight to our summary & booking page.
 (You can also read GUEST REVIEWS, or email an enquiry.)

 Though Greenah View began life in the seventeenth century, it has recently been fully modernised throughout, so it has a large well-equipped kitchen and two modern bath/shower rooms.
 Its gas central heating makes the living room's open fire an optional extra.
 The living spaces are stylishly fitted out with carefully chosen art works and pieces of genuine antique furniture.